 If you are in Germany, please support the project by buying through Amazon smile, at no cost to you, by using this link: https://smile.amazon.de/ch/143-219-30760.

-- Free Serbian translations of all volumes are now available, due to the wonderful translation by Dragoš Vulović.
+- Free Serbian (similar to Croatian, Bosnian and Montenegrin) translations of all six volumes, in the Latin alphabet, are now available, due to the admirable translation by Dragoš Vulović.

 - Free Arabic translations of the first volume on classical physics and of the second volume on relativity are available, admirably translated by Ahmad Bassel Radwan.

-- Free Spanish translations of classical physics and on quantum theory by Jerónimo Hurtado Pérez, and by José Manuel López López on special relativity are available.
-More volumes are in work.
+- Free Spanish translations of classical physics, relativity and quantum theory are available, admirably translated by Jerónimo Hurtado Pérez, Enrique Ynfante Milá and José Manuel López López.

 - A free Japanese translation of the volume on relativity and cosmology is available, admirably translated by Hirooka Megumi.

-- Free Vietnamese translations of all five volumes on mechanics & heat, on relativity and cosmology, on electromagnetism and light, on quantum theory and on materials and particles are available, due to the fantastic effort of Cao Sĩ Sơn.
+- Free Vietnamese translations of all five volumes on mechanics & heat, on relativity and cosmology, on electromagnetism and light, on quantum theory, and on materials and particles are available, due to the admirable effort of Cao Sĩ Sơn.

 You are always welcome to expand a translation or to add a new one.